yosr-ghariani/Text-Summarization-with-SBERT/README.md

-# Text Summerization with SBERT
+# Text Summarization with SBERT

 This project consists of: